-Whether it’s not seeing a car as you back out of a parking spot, coming around a corner and hitting another vehicle, or returning to your car or truck to find someone damaged it and drove off, parking lot accidents happen more often than you might think.
+We are all busy and it can happen in the blink of an eye.
+Whether it’s not seeing a car as you back out of a parking spot, coming around a corner and hitting another vehicle, or returning to your car or truck to find someone damaged it and drove off, parking lot wrecks happen more often that you might think.

 To help avoid an unplanned “bumper-cruncher,” here are some tips: